-Dental implants greatly improve the ability of your teeth to withstand biting pressure.
+Implants greatly improve the ability of your teeth to withstand biting pressure.
 Ideally, they can restore the amount of pressure to nearly the same level as that of healthy, natural teeth.
-Implants eliminate the problems of sores caused by inadequately secured dentures slipping and sliding.
-Patients experience increased self-confidence because implants function virtually the same as natural teeth.
+They also eliminate the problem of sores caused by inadequately secured dentures slipping and sliding.
+Patients may experience increased self-confidence because implants function virtually the same as natural teeth.
 With proper care, they can last for many years.

-Usually a team including your dentist, an oral surgeon and/or a periodontist perform the treatment.
-X-rays and a thorough exam are necessary to begin your treatment plan.
-During surgery, various types of anesthesia will be administered and you will receive one or more “anchors” or implants secured within the jawbone to serve as the foundation for your new permanent teeth.
+Usually a team, including your dentist, an oral surgeon and/or a periodontist, work together to install the implants.
+X-rays and a thorough exam are necessary to create your treatment plan.
+During surgery, you will receive anesthesia and one or more “anchors” or implants will be secured within the jawbone to serve as the foundation for your new permanent teeth.

 How Do I Care For My Implants?

-Proper brushing, flossing and regular dental checkups are essential to the long life and service you will enjoy with your new dental implants.
-We will provide you with full instructions on how to care for your implants during you visit to our office.
-If you believe you are a good candidate for dental implants in Pleasanton, give us a call to set up an appointment.
+Proper brushing, flossing, and regular dental checkups are essential to the long life and function you will enjoy with your new dental implants.
+Dr. Kitagawa at Gateway Dental Care will provide you with full instructions on how to care for your implants during your visit to our office.
+Contact us to set up an appointment and find out if you are a good candidate for dental implants in Pleasanton.